 We all know that for several days on end travelers from seven Muslim-majority countries, Iran, Iraq, Syria, Yemen, Libya, Sudan, and Somalia, and that thousands of lives were disrupted.
 Visas were revoked.
 Green-card holders refused entry.
 Muslims and Arabs of all origins were harassed.

 But, it was the extraordinary cruelty of the Customs and Border Protection agents that is the most predictable.
 Take for example, Hina Shamsi’s story.
 Ms Shamsi is the ACLU National Security Project Director.
-She is a legal permanent resident from Pakistan — not on the list — who has a was returning from the Dominica after doing some ACLU work there.
+She is a legal permanent resident from Pakistan — not on the list — who was returning from the Dominican Republic after doing some ACLU work there.

 She reports being grilled extensively by the agent about her work, her travel, her education, and her other jobs.
 All highly unusual questions, which were never asked of her in other return trips to the US.
 Among other questions, why did she work for an organization with America in the title when she wasn’t an American?
 And, why would someone who works for an organization with America in the title travel abroad so much.
 Both, highly suspicious activities, I’m sure.
 He probably had never heard of the American Civil Liberties Union and the work they’ve done for those that the American government had abused since the beginning of the Afghanistan and Iraq wars.
 But, there were two questions that she found absolutely chilling: